FrankHB/YSLib/Tools/SHBuild/Readme.en-US.txt

 YBase.dll and YFramework.dll should be found in PATH.
 Currently only windows host is supported.
 The source requires ISO C++11 support as it uses YSLib libraries.
 The build environment is same.
-See YSLib project wiki for details.
+See YSLib project user documentation for details.
+This is currently hosted at: https://bitbucket.org/FrankHB/yslib/wiki/.

 = Build
 See directory "../Scripts".
-See also YSLib project wiki for details.
+See also user documentation for details.

 = Test
 Currently only self host test script is provided.